Submission Preparation Checklist

 Figures and Tables

-- Table and Figures should be kept at the end of the manuscript should not embedded within the body text
+- Table and Figures should not be kept at the end of the manuscript should be embedded within the body text

 - Number consecutively